gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classQuadrature.md

 **Returns:**

-The integral of the function over the index range.
+The integral of the function over the domain.